 Phone and Email Address

 Social Media Accounts and More

 The State Department of Health processes all background checks for licensed agencies to ensure the safety of children and at-risk adults.
-Anyone can request a copy of someone else’s criminal background check, but they must have that person’s written consent.
+Anyone can request a copy of someone else’s criminal background report, but they must have that person’s written consent.
 However, companies and individuals can access the Judiciary website, pay an annual $10 fee for access to criminal court records through their Electronic Courts (MEC) system.
 Except for expunged records, court documents related to crimes that are publicly available will be on there.

 The state is not a point of contact for gun dealers in the state, and they do not require a state-level background check before gun purchases are made.
 However, gun dealers are still federally mandated to contact the FBI and use NICS to run a full background check including mental health records before selling any firearms to buyers.
-Private sales are not regulated, and they do not require a background check.
+Private sales are not regulated, and they do not require a background report.
 So far in 2018, Mississippi has run more than 276,161 background checks for gun carry permits and purchases.

 On average 247,278 gun checks annually are being conducted through NICS in California.

 The state has no laws about access to background checks except that the requestor needs the person’s consent.
 Regarding employment, the state has strict rules about employers asking about expunged records.
 Applicants are legally able to keep quiet about any previous criminal history that was expunged.

 Mississippi has no law governing how an employer can use a background report during the hiring process except that they are not allowed to request expunged records, and the applicant does not have to divulge any information about previously expunged records.
 The employer can, however, ask if an expungement was granted.
 Employers are still bound by federal law to comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 when using background checks in their hiring process.